ros-workshop/slam-navigation/README.md

 While there are dozens of navigation algorithms described in the literature (`move_base` only implements a few), there exists a handful of commonly occuring parameters.
 We'll explore two of them here.

+**Note:** if at any time the gridmap gets badly distorted, restart  `gmapping` by hitting CTRL+C in its terminal window. `move_base` will not be able to create global plans if the gridmap is distorted.

 ### Task 1: Goal tolerances
-Give the Husky a waypoint to navigate to
+Tell the simulated Husky to navigate to a waypoint:
 * You might notice that the simulated Husky doesn't stop completely after reaching its goal.
-This "hunting" behaviour is common, and relates to the goal tolerance in the local planner.
+* This "hunting" behaviour is common, and relates to the goal tolerance in the local planner.
 * Find the parameter file that configures the local planner and adjust it appropriately.

 <details><summary>Click for a hint</summary>

-   In the `move_base.launch` file, look for the line
+   * In the `move_base.launch` file, look for the line
-    ```xml
+    ```
       <arg name="base_local_planner" default="dwa_local_planner/DWAPlannerROS"/>
     ```
-    This maps to the local planner being used and hints at the config file section
+    * This maps to the local planner being used and hints at the config file section
 <details><summary>Click to cheat</summary>

-  The particular lines to consider are in the `config/planner.yaml` file is [here](https://github.com/ros-workshop/slam-navigation/blob/master/slam_navigation/config/planner.yaml#L72)
+    * The particular lines to consider are in the `config/planner.yaml` file is [here](https://github.com/ros-workshop/slam-navigation/blob/master/slam_navigation/config/planner.yaml#L72)

 </details>

 </details>

 * There is another trade off here between how close you want your robot to achieve its target, vs. how many three-point turns it performs trying to navigate accurately.